nathanmehta/Sports-Analytics-Articles-/README.md

   article on my new metric for MVP taking into account inversely related stats - article titled "NFL MVP: What it should be"

 ## rbHypotest
-  Hypothesis testing to determine whether Derrick Henry would've had another 2000 yard season in 2021 - article titled TBD
+  hypothesis testing to determine whether Derrick Henry would've had another 2000 yard season in 2021 - article titled TBD

 ## UnluckyPenny
-  Investigating the relationship between advanced running back tracking stats and fantasy points - article Titled "Unlucky Penny"
+  investigating the relationship between advanced running back tracking stats and fantasy points - article Titled "Unlucky Penny"